orbatschow/website/docs/blog/memos/index.md

 ::: tip
-This post might be outdated pretty soon, you might want to check the official [Docker repository](https://hub.docker.com/r/neosmemo/memos/tags) of memos to see if there is a new version available
+This post might be outdated pretty soon, you might want to check the official [Docker repository](https://hub.docker.com/r/neosmemo/memos/tags) of memos to see if there is a new version available.
 :::

 #### service.yaml